I-am-PUID-0/DUMB_docs/docs/features/usage.md

 # Usage

 ## 🚀 Running DUMB
 DUMB automatically starts the services defined in `dumb_config.json` in the proper order.
-Each service can also be managed independently using the [DUMB Frontend](../services/dumb-frontend.md/) or by directly modifying the configuration.
+Each service can also be managed independently using the [DUMB Frontend](../services/dumb/dumb-frontend.md/) or by directly modifying the configuration.
-!!! important "Important: Configure API Key Before Startup"
+!!! important "Onboarding"
     DUMB is preset to disable all services, other than the API and Frontend on the first startup.

-    An Onboarding process is currently in development for the Frontend.
-    As an interim solution, please see the [API: Start Core Service](../api/process.md#post-processstart-core-service) for info on using the API to preconfigure and start services.
+    On first launch of the [DUMB Frontend](../services/dumb/dumb-frontend.md), you will be directed to the Onboarding process.

 ### 🔄 Automatic Service Start